-Drawing national attention and serving as what many consider an early indicator for the 2018 midterm election cycle, all eyes are on Democrat Conor Lamb and Republican Rick Saccone today, the candidates vying for a seat in the 18th Congressional District.
+Drawing national attention and serving as what many consider an early indicator for the 2018 midterm election cycle, today all eyes are on Democrat Conor Lamb and Republican Rick Saccone, the candidates vying for a seat in the 18th Congressional District.

 As the hotly contested special election finally reaches its long-anticipated conclusion, here’s a guide to everything you need to know from the candidates’ policy positions to where you can find your polling place.